AdguardTeam/KnowledgeBaseDNS/docs/adguard-home/getting-started.md

 Download the archive with the binary file for your operating system from the [latest stable release page][releases].
 The full list of supported platforms as well as links to beta and edge (unstable) releases can be found on [our platforms page][platforms].

-To install AdGuard Home as a service, unpack the archive, enter the `AdGuardHome` directory, and run:
+To install AdGuard Home as a service, extract the archive, enter the `AdGuardHome` directory, and run:

 ```sh
 ./AdGuardHome -s install